MatthiasHerzog2000/generate-image-preview-microservice/ReadMe.md

 Clone the Project with `git clone https://github.com/MatthiasHerzog2000/generate-image-preview-microservice.git`.
 After this you need to install the node modules.
 Type `npm install` into the console.
 The next Step is to create a _config.js_ File.
 This File stores the secret for the JWT Middleware to check.
+For a more stable experience you can run `unoconv --listener` in a seperate Terminal.